 Right and Up tip: We recommend making your visit here a full-day trip or even a weekend excursion by checking out Ithaca.
 If vegetarian cuisine is your thing, be sure to eat at the famous Moosewood Restaurant.
 It's an eatery that has been in business for more than 40 years and the chefs have written 13 internationally-acclaimed vegetarian cookbooks.
 Purity Ice Cream has amazing made-from-scatch sweet treats.
 Ithaca Bakery has picnic-friendly snacks and meals that are perfect for your Buttermilk Falls excursion.
 The Boatyard Grill has a gorgeous location overlooking Cayuga Lake with fantastic food.
 And finally, Viva Taqueria has fabulous California-style Mexican cuisine and great drink specials.

 This article could easily list 50 more gorgeous locations in the Fort Drum vicinity.
 In addition to checking out these spots, we recommend downloading the AllTrails app and doing some exploring of your own.
 You can’t go wrong with any location you visit, as everything around here is incredible.
 Even though the winters are brutal here, the rest of the year tries to make up for it.

 Rachel is an Auburn grad (War Damn Eagle!) and holds a degree in journalism.
 While working as a sports writer covering the Tigers, she met a cute, tall officer stationed at Fort Benning.
 A few margaritas, some conversations about why a no-huddle offense is superior and 18 months later, they got married.
-They have PCS’d to Fort Huachuca, Fort Riley and will soon head to Washington DC.
+They have PCS’d to Fort Huachuca, Fort Riley and are now in Washington, DC.
 They have a ridiculously adorable son named Gavin and two furry children, Jeter and Lilly.